tetratelabs/wazero/README.md

 ### Platform

-wazero has two runtime modes: Interpreter and JIT.
+wazero has two runtime modes: Interpreter and Compiler.
 The only supported operating systems are ones we test, but that doesn't necessarily mean other operating system versions won't work.